The Steps to Take for Controlled Burns in MVC

 To view the MVC Fire Bylaw for further details see: MVC Fire Bylaw 26/18

-Note: If conditions dictate, Mountain View County may require permits outside the normal permitting time period.
-If conditions also dictate, the County (or the Province) may also institute a partial or total fire ban at any time of the year (See Step #4).
+Note: If conditions also dictate, the County (or the Province) may institute a partial or total fire ban at any time of the year (See Step #4).
 Under these circumstances all burns must be extinguished and all permits are null and void.